navapbc/template-application-nextjs/README.md

     curl https://raw.githubusercontent.com/navapbc/template-application-nextjs/main/template-only-bin/download-and-install-template.sh | bash -s
     ```
 1. [Follow the steps in `app/README.md`](./app/README.md) to set up the application locally.
-1. [Follow the steps in the `template-infra` README](https://github.com/navapbc/template-infra#installation) to set up the various pieces of your infrastructure.
+1. Optional, if using the Platform infra template: [Follow the steps in the `template-infra` README](https://github.com/navapbc/template-infra#installation) to set up the various pieces of your infrastructure.
-1. If your app is part of a larger monorepo of systems, you may want to eventually rename the `app` directory and references to it.
-It's up to your team to determine the most appropriate name.
-Try getting the app running locally first, and deployed to your cloud provider, before renaming the directory.
-Otherwise it may be difficult to troubleshoot whether a deployment issue is due to the rename or something else.

 ## Getting started